Using Cron to automate a Rsync backup job

 Then copy this new file to the target host.

 The next step is to setup the rsync command to copy the data to the remote system.
-The following command, replacing the italicised sections as appropriate, will do this.
+The following command, replacing the paths as appropriate, will do this.

 Scheduling with cron